lokosman/KwahuGuide/README.md

 # KwahuGuide
-Notice:The project is in development
+Quick Notice:The project is in development

 A tourist Mobile application for android which display various attracted places,hotels and real time event/fesitival in kawhu located in the eastern region of ghana.